buraczkii/proxy_server_python/README.md

 ### CS5700 Programming Assignment 2
 #### Susanna Edens | Oct.
 18, 2017

+#### 0. Included in this Repo
+`proxy.py` : python3 file containing script to start up proxy server and serve requests

+`util.py` : file containing auxilliary functions to the proxy such as logging and parsing

 #### 1. How to start the proxy server
 Usage of proxy program:
 ```bash
 $ python3 proxy.py <port number>
 ```
 - The port number must be an integer in the range [0,65535].
-Just so you know, many port numbers below 1000 are either reserved or already in use so try for a higher one if you want a higher chance of connecting the first time. `8181` is usually a safe bet.
+Many port numbers below 1000 are either reserved or already in use so try for a higher one if you want a higher chance of connecting the first time. `8181` is usually a safe bet.
 - You may provide the argument `"open_ports"` in place of `<port number>` to scan all the ports on this machine to find one available for tcp connections.
 This can take a couple minutes.
-- You can also call the program incorrectly for correct usage information.

 #### 2. How to connect to proxy server